Intertwining relations for diffusions in manifolds and applications to functional inequalities: Twisted processes and semigroups

-From the operators point of view, this new split seems more satisfying because the potential $M_B$ contains all the zero-order terms and only them.
-From the stochastic point of view, it seems also more relevant because $M_B$ is the drift of the covariant derivative of $W_t^B$.
+From the operators point of view, this new split seems more satisfying too.
+Indeed, the potential $M_B$ contains all the zero-order terms of $L^{W,B}$ and only them.
+Of course, this potential is also more relevant in an heuristic way, if we think about the Euclidean study \cite{ABJ}.
+It is also linked to the work on Lyapunov functions in \cite{BCG} and \cite{CGWW} as we will see in Section \ref{Section5}.
 So, this potential is the natural candidate for a generalization of Bakry-Émery criterion.